fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Extrema should be marked by on-curve points.
 If a curve in any selected glyph lacks a point at a significant extremum this command will add one.

-.. method:: font.addSmallCaps()

-   For all selected upper or lower case letters in the latin, greek and cyrillic scripts this will try to create a small caps version of that glyph in a new glyph slot.

-   So if you select "A" (or "a") then a glyph "a.sc" will be created (if "a.sc" already exists, it will be reused, and its current contents cleared).

-   The contents of "a.sc" will be based on the upper case variant of this glyph (and that variant must be present for the command to work).
-FontForge will also create two lookups (unless appropriate ones already exist) one, bound to the feature 'c2sc' will map upper case letters to small caps, the other, bound to feature 'smcp' will map lower case letters to small caps.

 .. method:: font.autoHint()

    Generates PostScript hints for all selected glyphs.